quy-trach/TaskManagement/README.md

-Ah, understood!
-Here's the **professional and humble English version** of your README, reflecting that it’s a student project and the chat feature is still in development:

----

 # 📝 Task Management System with Real-time Chat

 **Task Management System** is a web application designed to help organizations manage tasks and assignments more efficiently.